fromkomi/ixfx-demos-npm-interactivity/remote-machine.md

 # Running on the cloud

+This is an overview of four options for editing and hosting on the cloud: Gitpod, Codesandbox, Glitch and Stackblitz.

-Gitpod is the recommended choice because it has better support for websockets.
+**Gitpod** is the recommended choice because it has better support for websockets.

 A warning that these cloud providers can delete unused files after a period of inactivity.
 For Gitpod, it's 14 days.
 Be sure to download a local copy of your files.